sagemath/sage-archive-2023-02-01/src/doc/en/reference/references/index.rst

 ..
 [Sag2001] Bruce E. Sagan.  *The Symmetric Group*,
              2nd edition, New York 2001.

 ..
+[Sal1954] \G. Salmon: "A Treatise on Conic Sections",
+             Chelsea Publishing Co., New York, 1954.

+..
+[Sal1958] \G. Salmon: "A Treatise on the Analytic Geometry of Three
+             Dimensions", Vol. I, Chelsea Publishing Company, New York, 1958.

+..
+[Sal1965] \G. Salmon: "A Treatise on the Analytic Geometry of Three
+             Dimensions", Vol II, Chelsea Publishing Co., New York, 1965.

+..
 [Sch1996] \E. Schaefer.
 A simplified data encryption
              algorithm.
 Cryptologia, 20(1):77--84, 1996.